ThuyKat/JavaScript/README.md

 }
 ```
 CASE 1: if you want to use the function when JavaScript starts, use Function Declaration
----> The Function Declaration sayHi is created when JavaScript is preparing to start the script and is visible everywhere in it.
+--->The Function Declaration sayHi is created when JavaScript is preparing to start the script and is visible everywhere in it.
+---> Hoisted: Available throughout the scope, even before the function is defined.
+---> in strict mode inside blocks (like if, for, or {} blocks), Function Declarations are block-scoped.
+This is not the case in non-strict mode, where function declarations can “leak” out of the block and become function-scoped — but this behavior is inconsistent across environments, so it's best not to rely on it.
----> That gives us more flexibility in code organization, and is usually more readable.
+---> Gives us more flexibility in code organization, and is usually more readable.
+---> Good for top-level or globally needed functions.

 CASE 2: if you want the function to be visible outside of block in strict mode, use Function Expression
----> Function Declaration has block scope and only visible inside the block --->
+---> Not hoisted: It's created at runtime, so you can't use it before it's defined.
+---> Function Expressions (e.g., const sayHi = function() {}) are always block-scoped when declared inside blocks.
+It is more consistent, do not change their behaviour based on strict or not-strict mode.
+Their scope is determined where the variable is declared, not by the mode.
+---> Still accessible outside of blocks if declared with var, let, or const at the right scope.
+---> Used when you need more control (e.g., assigning to a variable or passing as a value).

 ### Function as argument
 ```js
 var f = function (){